lune-climate/lune-docs/docs/api/order.md

 **Paid**: Order has been paid

 **Retiring**: Order has credits partially [allocated or retired](https://www.notion.so/luneco/Explaining-the-difference-in-carbon-credit-retirement-timelines-83d6a39105c049b0859eb7399dd7942e).
-The order's certificate is issued.
+The order's certificate is issued

 **Complete**: Order has been fully retired.
-The order's certificate includes all retired credits.
+The order's certificate includes all retired credits

 **Cancelled**: Order has been cancelled by user request